 Regal Entertainment Group hopes to create loyal subjects out of fickle movie-goers.
-The largest theater owner and exhibitor in the US has some 580 theaters with nearly 7,400 screens in 40-plus states through its Regal Cinemas, Edwards Theatres, United Artists Theatre Company, and Hoyts Cinemas brands.
-Its theaters house an average of 12.7 screens, and more than 75% of its screens are in theaters with stadium seating.
+The largest theater owner and exhibitor in the US has more than 565 theaters with nearly 7,325 screens in 40-plus states through its Regal Cinemas, Edwards Theatres, United Artists Theatre Company, and Hoyts Cinemas brands.
+Its theaters house an average of 12.8 screens, and more than 75% of its screens are in theaters with stadium seating.
 It also claims to be one of the most modern theater circuits in the country.
 Regal Entertainment co-owns National CineMedia, a joint venture that sells in-theater ads and operates a video network that distributes digital content to theaters.
 Regal Entertainment Group was formed in 2002.

 Through its approximately 20% stake in National CineMedia, Regal Entertainment uses that service as a lower-cost digital video and communications tool to digitally distribute in-theatre advertising and footage of live events.
 National CineMedia complements the company's business of renting out theaters for corporate meetings, seminars, and distance learning programs.

 As part of its strategy to participate in partnerships, Regal Entertainment jointly owns film distribution company Open Road Films with AMC Entertainment.

 Regal Entertainment employs an interactive marketing program for specific films and concession items to increase attendance and consumption.
 Its Regal Crown Club loyalty program rewards frequent moviegoers with deals of concessions and more.
 The loyalty program boasts more than nine million active members.